Take Your Boss to Work DayPosted about 1 year ago

 We introduce ourselves and ask how he is doing.
 You have to wait a while for him to reply as his speech is very hard to understand.

 Mr L has a full pad change and we reposition him, in his bed, to ensure he is as comfortable as possible.
 Next, we give him his medication which he has in liquid form as he now struggles with his swallowing.

-We measure and check each dose of each individual medication and administer to him, along with a yogurt to take away the taste.
+We measure and check each dose of each medication and administer it to him, along with yoghurt to take away the taste.